-And I don’t mean Benedict what’s-his-name.
+And I don’t mean Benedict what’s-his-name, though he’s a fine actor.
 I mean the whole thing.
 The address on Baker Street, the brother at the Diogenes Club, the archvillain, the lesser villains, the pipe, the violin, the needle.
 I’m asking myself because I’ve been working at a Holmes story, myself, and almost in spite of myself.

 I have taken my work to my gang of wonderful critical readers at U Penn’s Kelly Writers House.
 The first thing I heard was, “I don’t read this kind of stuff.”
 Then, as they began to read some of it, several said, “I actually downloaded one of the real stories.”
 Now they wonder aloud if Watson would really do what I’m proposing, and why isn’t Holmes in more of the scenes–and “Isn’t he supposed to be doing morphine, too?”

 1) A chance to participate in a legend, contribute my own runt-of-the-litter imaginings.
 In some quarters this is called fan fiction and seen as a low order of creative expression.
 On the other hand, I’m in good company.
 Though other-than-Conan Doyle-Holmes stories run the gamut, I think some are better than Doyle’s: Julian Symons’ A Three Pipe Problem or Nicholas Meyer’s Seven Percent Solution, for instance.
 The best don’t’ simply give the reader another mystery, but contribute something that engages us even more fuller in the world of 221B.